 Missing top plates can sometimes occur when a room of one ceiling height abuts a room of a taller ceiling height.
 They can also occur when buildings are designed with balloon framing.
 Designers should not specify balloon framing.
 If the house design includes varying ceiling heights, blocking should be specified where the top of the lower wall meets the side of the higher wall if no top plate is present.
 This blocking material could be rigid foam, plywood, OSB, or lumber that is cut to fit.
 Alternately, the open stud cavities can be filled with fiberglass batting that is rolled and tucked into the cavity opening then covered with spray foam.

 How to Air Seal a Wall with a Missing Top Plate

 - Identify missing top plates in adjoining walls with different ceiling heights.

 - Select a rigid air-blocking material (rigid foam insulation, plywood, OSB, lumber).
 Cut into pieces to fit each stud bay.
-Wrap a thin piece of strapping around the board to hold it in position while you glue each end with caulk or spray foam.
+Wrap a thin piece of strapping around the board to hold it in position while you nail each piece in place, then seal edges with caulk or fire-blocking spray foam.
 Pull the strap out and glue the remaining two sides.